 As I am not big on eating a lot of grains these days, and I personally loved the soup a little more.
 It’s completely a personal preference thing.

 You can make your own red curry paste for this if you want, but I am very happy with the ready-made one that comes in a glass jar from Thai Kitchen.
-It’s not organic, but is gluten-free, super clean and delicious.
+It’s not organic, but is gluten-free and delicious.
 Though I rarely take short cuts with my cooking, this one I’d recommend.

 There Are Actual Nutrition Studies on Red Curry Paste